neuml/tldrstory/README.md

 tldrstory is a framework for AI-powered understanding of headlines and text content related to stories. tldrstory applies zero-shot labeling over text, which allows dynamically categorizing content.
 This framework also builds a txtai index that enables text similarity search.
 A customizable Streamlit application and FastAPI backend service allows users to review and analyze the data processed.

+tldrstory has a corresponding [Medium article](https://towardsdatascience.com/tldrstory-ai-powered-understanding-of-headlines-and-story-text-fc86abd702fc) that covers the concepts in this README and more.
+Check it out!

 ## Examples

 The following links are example applications built with tldrstory.
 These demos can also be found on https://tldrstory.com